 Meeting Invitation and Agenda

-Hi Macro (Macro is the manager of the EDP team and he replied my email last time)
+Hi Macro (Macro is the manager of the EDP team and he replied my email last time) That sounds fine

 I would like to discuss details with your team about the file transfer solution for VA Printing project on October 17 at 14:00 at meeting room 3.

 The meeting date and time is suggestive and it is adjustable to your availability.

+I would like to discuss with your team the details of the proposed file transfer solution for the VA Printing project.

+I’ve made a provisional booking of meeting room 3 on October 17 at 14:00.
+I hope that will suit you, but please let me know if you would prefer a different day or time, and I will adjust the booking accordingly.

+Could you let me know which of your team members will be present?
+Thank you.

 Agenda